 Hey there everybody!
-Today we are going to talk about Nu-Goth, the darker sister style of Pastel Goth, but first, where did Gothic style came from?
+Today we are going to talk about what is Nu-Goth, the darker new sister style of Pastel Goth,

 Well, Gothic takes its roots in the 70's within the Punk movement.
 Musical artists like Robert Smith from The Cure leaded the movement in its beginnings.